 The Council issues correspondence to all teachers on an ongoing basis.
 Correspondence is issued by email, SMS, and post.
 The Council uses text messaging for additional reminders, e.g., annual renewal of registration.
-From time to time, the Council will be required to issue correspondence by registered post/recorded delivery in compliance with the Teaching Council Acts.
+From time to time, the Council will be required to issue correspondence by registered post/recorded delivery in compliance with the Teaching Council Act 2001 (as amended).
 It is the responsibility of individual teachers to maintain their registration and it is therefore vital that they keep all their contact details up to date (i.e., address, email and mobile/telephone details).
-This may be done via My Registration on https://my-tc.teachingcouncil.ie/Site-Login.
+This may be done by logging in to My Registration on the Teaching Council website.

 As the Council may issue important documentation during school holidays, it is essential that a teacher provides their home (or residential) address to the Council.
-The correspondence address a teacher provides to the Council is the one to which notices (i.e., registered letters/ communications) will be sent in compliance with the Teaching Council Acts.
+The correspondence address a teacher provides to the Council is the one to which notices (i.e., registered letters/ communications) will be sent in compliance with the Teaching Council Act 2001 (as amended).